nuagenetworks/nuage-ospdirector/image-patching/stopgap-script/README.md

 `cp overcloud-full.qcow2 overcloud-full-bk.qcow2`

+Note: This is a temporary WA unitl all the patches for os-net-config will be merged and available in overcloud-full.qcow2 Untar the os-net-config.tar.gz provided by Mellanox and place it in the same location as overcloud-full.qcow2.

 Now run the below command by providing required values

 `python nuage_overcloud_full_patch.py --RhelUserName='<value>' --RhelPassword='<value>' --RhelPool=<pool-id> --RepoName=<value> --RepoBaseUrl=http://IP/reponame --ImageName='<value>' --Version=13`